Waffle/waffle/Docs/tomcat/TomcatWindowsLoginJAASAuthenticator.md

 </login-config>
 ```

 Configure security roles in `WEB-INF\web.xml`.
 The Waffle login module adds all user's security groups (including nested and domain groups) as roles during authentication.
+The security role names (where applicable) will contain the domain name in which they are maintained.

 ``` xml
 <security-role>